apache/druid/docs/configuration/index.md

 |`contextMatches`|Map of query context parameter key-value pairs to match.
 A query matches if all specified context parameters match the provided values (case-sensitive string comparison).|No|Matches all contexts|

 - A query must match ALL specified criteria within a rule (AND logic) to be blocked by that rule
-- If any criterion is omitted or empty, it matches everything (e.g., omitting `queryTypes` matches all query types)
+- If any criterion is omitted, empty or null, it matches everything (e.g., omitting `queryTypes` or setting it to null matches all query types)
+- For context matching: if a rule specifies context parameters, queries with missing or null values for those keys will not match
 - At least one criterion must be specified per rule to prevent accidentally blocking all queries
 - A query is blocked if it matches ANY rule in the blocklist (OR logic between rules)